 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Massachusetts has one level of licensing: Licensed Mental Health Counselor (LMHC).
 For additional information on the licensure process visit Board of Registration of Allied Mental Health and Human Services Professions.
-Below are the steps necessary to apply for licensure as a Licensed Professional Counselor after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for licensure as a Licensed Mental Health Counselor (LMHC) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances:

-As part of the application process, you will be required to provide a Notarized Criminal Offender Record.
+As part of the application process, you will be required to provide the Criminal Offender Record Information (CORI) form, only available within the online application.
+The CORI form must be signed and notarized.

 Exams: